econoalchemist/Whirlpool/04_Real-World-Example.md

 ## Follow the money
 This section will follow the flow of a donation on the Bitcoin blockchain to the Freedom Convoy Bitcoin address.
 Then beyond to the disbursed payements to the truckers.
 At points along this path, it will be pointed out where Whirlpool could have been used and how it would have helped prevent the targeting of specific individuals who allowed their identity to be linked with their on-chain activity.
 The Transaction ID's (txid), Bitcoin Addresses, and dates have been obfuscated but these are actual transactions surrounding the [@HonkHonkHodl](https://twitter.com/HonkHonkHodl) donations.

 This demonstration follows the transactions of an entity named Alice.
 Alice has about 28 bitcoin in her wallet, in a single Unspent Transaction Output (UTXO).
-One day, Alice decides to use the UTXO to make a 0.3 BTC deposit to her CoinBase account.
+One day, Alice decides to use the UTXO to make a 0.3 BTC deposit to a CoinBase account.
+On-chain heuristics would make the reasonable assumption that the CoinBase account is owned by Alice.
 In that transaction, the 28 BTC is used as the only input and there are two outputs.
 The first output is the 0.3 BTC to her CoinBase account.
 The second output is her remaining 28 BTC.

 As time goes on, Alice makes three more transactions with this 28 BTC.
 Each time providing the 28 BTC as an input with a small amount being spent and the remainder being returned to her as change.
 On the fourth transaction, Alice made a donation to the Freedom Convoy.